 There’s a system to suit any type of build, with varying sizes designed to cope with large and small properties.
 There are even slimline units for ceiling voids where space is at a premium.

-We can even calculate the system you will need from the basic plans, as well as advising on semi rigid duct runs that will comply fully with the building regulations.
+We can even calculate the system you will need from the basic plans, as well as advising on semi rigid duct runs that will comply fully with the building regulations in order to fit best heat recovery system.

 You can opt for a single room system like the heatSava that runs through the external wall, for the bathroom or kitchen, which ensures that these moisture hotspots can be controlled before it becomes an issue.
 This single room heat recovery system is a more compact, efficient alternative to traditional extractor fans which can be purchased from DIY stores which are relatively ineffective.
 Effectively it’s like having the window open, without losing all of the heat that you have inside the bathroom.
 In the winter, that’s a big deal.